 - Day 2 – throw away panty liner.

 Get rid of the extra hair products.
 Put cosmetics in small containers, don’t bother with your pretty, but heavy, designer cosmetic bags.
-Ziploc bags are light and functional.
+Invest in a new toiletry bag that is light and functional.
 Repack.

 NOW, will you be able to lift your carry-on bag over your head to put in the overhead compartment without dropping it on the head of the person below?
 If not, start again from the top.